Introduction to Threat Intelligence

-- Threat management provides the information required for risk management of the organization.
+- Threat management provides the information required for the risk management of the organization.

-- False threat reports are being filed by the attackers to mislead the intelligence systems.
+- The attackers are filing false threat reports to mislead the intelligence systems.

-- Most of the data gathered by security peoples are duplicate in nature thereby wasting time and effort.
+- Most of the data gathered by security people are duplicate in nature, thereby wasting time and effort.

 - Security systems must match the attack speeds.

 - Data can be turned into intelligence if and only if there is the identification of patterns.

 Modern security teams are driven by threat intelligence because it gives in-depth knowledge about threats, thereby protecting the organization from all kinds of attacks.
 Organizations recognize the value of threat intelligence, and studies show that organizations investing in intelligence are increasing day by day.